ACTCollaboration/bplike/README.md

 with your preferred OpenMP-MPI method. `act.yml` is an example YAML file for the run with bandpass corrections.
-You can copy and modify it, e.g. to change priors or add additional parameters. `act_baseline.yml` contains an example for reproducing Erminia's runs, i.e. without the bandpass corrections.
+You can copy and modify it, e.g. to change priors or add additional parameters. `act_baseline.yml` contains an example for reproducing the official DR4 runs, i.e. without the bandpass corrections.